Neonsy/ScheduleOneInsights/Markdown/DISCLAIMER.md

 While the project maintainers strive for accuracy in all calculations and game-related information, they cannot guarantee that all data is 100% accurate or up-to-date with the latest version of Schedule One.
 The game mechanics may change with updates, potentially affecting the accuracy of the calculations.

-You may feel free to contribute to the accuracy by [submitting an issue](https://github.com/Neonsy/ScheduleOneInsights/issues/new?assignees=&labels=&template=bug-report.yml).
+You can feel free to contribute to the accuracy by [submitting an issue](https://github.com/Neonsy/ScheduleOneInsights/issues/new?assignees=&labels=&template=bug-report.yml).

 ## No Official Relationship